Kentucky AD confirms that John Calipari will return as Wildcats' coach

 If — if — Barnhart wanted to make a change at the top of the Kentucky men’s basketball program, there were two major obstacles to overcome.
 Calipari’s contract has a buyout of $33 million.
 If he was fired, the buyout would be the most money ever owed to a basketball coach.

-There could be more of the same coming in 2024-25 too.
+There could be more of the same coming in 2024-25.
 Kentucky’s class of 2024 currently ranks second in Rivals’ rankings and includes four five-star recruits.
 Center Jayden Quaintance and guard Boogie Fland have already signed with the Wildcats, while forwards Karter Knox and Billy Richmond are verbally committed.

 However, Calipari has signaled that he’s willing to adapt.
-The leading scorer on this year’s team was senior Antonio Reeves and Calipari has said he wants to have teams that continue to have a mix of veterans along with highly-touted freshman.
+The leading scorer on this year’s team was senior Antonio Reeves, and Calipari has said he wants to have teams that continue to have a mix of veterans along with highly touted freshmen.
 Kentucky should be a major player in the transfer portal in the coming weeks and months.